danielamartinho/Case-Study-Cyclistic-Bike-Sharing/README.md

 ## Introduction

-This case study is part of the Google Data Analytics Professional Certificate course and will focus on analysing data about a fictional bike-sharing company called Cyclistic.
+This case study is part of the Google Data Analytics Professional Certificate course and will focus on analysing Q1 data from a fictional bike-sharing company called Cyclistic.

 ### Stakeholders